dmcwo/Moon/about/doug-worsham-cv.md

 ### UCLA Library

-#### Lead for Teaching & Learning.
-2016-present.
+#### Interim Dir.
+Teaching & Learning Services.
+2016-2017.
 #### Teaching & Learning Services Coordinator.
 2012-2016.

 * Lead enterprise-wide projects designed to improve instructional services, assessment tools, and the library user experience for all learners and researchers at UCLA.
-* Provide strategic leadership and planning, most recently through the collaborative development of the UCLA Library Strategic Plan for Teaching & Learning.
+* Provide strategic leadership and planning, including the leading the collaborative development of the UCLA Library Strategic Plan for Teaching & Learning.
 * Provide vision, direction, and supervision for online learning efforts, with the goal of creating more sustainable approaches to information literacy and research skills instruction at the scale of the research institution.
 * Redesign library spaces and services, including the UCLA Library Inquiry Labs and the Powell Library research assistance service model.
 * Consult with faculty, teaching assistants, and library staff on research and writing assignment design and instructional approaches.